A guide of the buildings, residence halls, and other notable locations on campus.

 The McFarland Student Union (commonly called the MSU) is a central hub for students on the north side of campus.
 There is much to do here, between grabbing a coffee from Starbucks located in the Bears' Den, eating lunch from Cub Cafe, catching a movie at the theater, or even shopping at the Kutztown University school store.
 There are also several rooms available for clubs to meet, host study sessions with friends in, to have guest speakers come in, and a myriad of other opportunities.

 The Multicultural Center is where clubs such as S.A.L.S.A and the Black Student Union meeting.
 This center is to promote cultural exploration, leadership, and inclusively.
+It is located on the south side of campus.

 O'Pake Field House